 - Thus you will see all the blank cells are filled by getting data from the reference cell.

-Read More: How to Fill Blank Cells in Excel with Go To Special (With 3 Examples)
+Read More: How to Fill Blank Cells with N/A in Excel

-2. Apply Find and Replace Command with Formula to Fill Blank Cells in Excel
+2. Applying Find and Replace Command to Fill Blank Cells with Excel Formula

 This method is quite similar to the previous one.
 In this method, we will use the “Find and Replace” command to select blank cells and then use formulas to fill those blank cells in the dataset.